If you're looking for a tasty way to add protein and flavor to your meal, you need to look no further than pork.

 Two of the most sought-after cuts of pork are loin and tenderloin, but there's much more to know about each cut than just the similarity in the name.

-As an expert in meat and a seven-year carnivore diet devotee, I wanted to break down the differences between these meats and provide an in-depth comparison of pork loin and pork tenderloin.
+As a nutritionist and an expert in meat and a seven-year carnivore diet devotee, I wanted to break down the differences between these meats and provide an in-depth comparison of pork loin and pork tenderloin.

 - Though named similarly, pork loin and pork tenderloin are two different cuts of meat.